-Upgrades to Elizabeth Drive and The Northern Road at the access points would include deceleration and acceleration lanes and right turn lanes as required to accommodate heavy vehicle movements associated with the construction programme.
+Upgrades to Elizabeth Drive and The Northern Road at the access points would require the inclusion of deceleration and acceleration lanes and right turn lanes as required to accommodate heavy vehicle movements associated with the construction programme.
 Other roads in the vicinity may also require upgrades and traffic control measures to accommodate additional vehicle movements.
 The access points would have lockable temporary gates in the permanent boundary fence.
-Internal egress through the site would initially be provided by the existing roads.
 As the site develops and the earthworks progress, new site access roads would be constructed within the construction impact zone using imported gravels and maintained by graders and water carts, as required.
 Access to the proposed detention ponds in the southern half of the site is available via the existing public road network and formed farm access roads.

-A traffic management plan would be developed as part of the overall Construction Environmental Management Plan as described in Section 6.5.
-The traffic management plan would provide specific requirements for all light and heavy vehicle movements accessing the site during construction, and any road network improvements required to accommodate the vehicles.
+Traffic management and access to the airport site would be accounted for as part of the overall Construction Environmental Management Framework as described in Section 6.5.
+The Traffic and Access Construction Environmental Management Plan (CEMP) would provide specific requirements for all light and heavy vehicle movements accessing the site during construction, and any road network improvements required to accommodate the vehicles.